ucsc/site-specialevents/source/_events/mlk/2025/index.md

 ---
-title: "41st Annual Martin Luther King, Jr. Memorial Convocation"
+title: "41st Annual Martin Luther King Jr. Memorial Convocation"
-description: "This annual convocation celebrates the life and dreams of Dr. Martin Luther King Jr. with presentations about equality, freedom, justice, and opportunity.
-This year we welcome WNBA Hall of Famer, Olympic Gold Medalist and powerful mental health advocate, Chamique Holdsclaw."
+description: "This annual convocation celebrates the life and dreams of Martin Luther King Jr. with presentations about equality, freedom, justice, and opportunity.
+This year we welcome WNBA Hall of Famer, Olympic Gold Medalist, and powerful mental health advocate Chamique Holdsclaw."

 event-type: Signature Event
 category: MLK